noteed/euranova/README.md

 Would it make sense to have a spout serving as a tick (instead of having a bolt querying its own clock, possibly in a thread) ?
-(Or injecting messages with zero items if not enough actual messages are produced.)
+(Or injecting messages with zero items if not enough actual messages are produced.
+We should make sure to hit all relevant bolts.)

 ## Docker images